qiuyang50/qiuyang50.github.io/_pages/about.md

 	<b>October 28, 2023</b>: Welcome <i>Huaiping Wang</i> to join our group as a 2024 class PhD graduate student!
 She has a keen interest in studying the fundamental interaction mechanisms between MCSs and large-scale environments.
 	</li>
 	<li>
-	<b>August 5, 2022</b>: Qiu Yang will serve as an associate editor for <a href="https://www.ametsoc.org/index.cfm/ams/publications/journals/journal-of-the-atmospheric-sciences/#contacts">Journal of the Atmospheric Sciences</a>, starting from September 1st, 2022!
+	<b>August 5, 2022</b>: Qiu Yang joins the editoral board of <a href="https://www.ametsoc.org/index.cfm/ams/publications/journals/journal-of-the-atmospheric-sciences/#contacts">Journal of the Atmospheric Sciences</a> as an associate editor, starting from September 1st, 2022!
 	</li>
 </ul>
 </div>